Before You Go

 ☐ Bathing wipes: pre-moistened disposable cleansing towels

-☐ Small bags: stuff sacks, zip-locks, or similar for organizing items in your dry bag
+☐ Small bags: stuff sacks, zip-close, or similar for organizing items in your dry bag

 ☐ Large empty bag: laundry bag, pillow case, or similar for putting clothes into after your trip